-These group of formulas are either alcohol or water based, or a gel.
+These group of formulas is either alcohol or water-based, or a gel.

-In cosmetic chemistry, this is known as a controlled release deliver system.
+In cosmetic chemistry, this is known as a controlled release delivery system.

-Up until recently, this has been used mostly in the pharmaceutical field, helping to extend a products shelf life and stability.
+Up until recently, these have been used mostly in the pharmaceutical field, helping to extend a products shelf life and stability.

-This is the delivery I like to use in a number of my skin shots.
+This is the delivery system we like to use in a number of our formulas including Fortify barrier repair cream.

 In essence, formulations utilising liposomes are a specialised polyphase or W/O/W emulsion, where phospholipids represent a major part of the oil phase.